 Who should file income tax in Japan?

-• Who wants to change the content of deductions (dependents);
+- Who wants to make changes to the content of deductions (dependents);

-That is, those who receive salary from more than two companies must declare the kakutei shinkoku.
-Some who participate in part-time jobs (arubaito) also fit for receiving more than one source of income.
+In other words, those who receive salary from more than two companies need to declare the kakutei shinkoku.
+Some who participate in part-time jobs (arubaito) also fall under this by receiving more than one source of income.

 If the person stops working in the middle of the previous year and changes companies, he also needs to declare.
 Those who have spent up to 100,000 yen per family on medical expenses are not required to declare this amount.